Gerhard Ritter: First World War

 Ritter fought as an infantryman in the First World War.
 Ritter was strongly committed to a German victory.
 He criticised the ideology of Pan-German League as chauvinistic nationalism, but he found it difficult to come to terms with the German defeat.

 He regarded the German defeat of 1918 as a great disaster.
 Ritter believed that the monarchy had been the best form of government for Germany and that the Weimar Republic was a grave mistake since Germany did not have a tradition of republicanism.
 Ritter subscribed to the 19th-century view of history as a form of political education for the elite, and contemporary politics were always a pressing concern for him.

 Marriage and family

 In 1919, he married Gertrud Reichardt with whom he had three children.

 Weimar Republic

-Ritter worked as a professor at Heidelberg University (1918–1923), Hamburg University (1923–1925) and Freiburg University (1925–1956).
-During his time at Heidelberg, he began an official history of the university from the Middle Ages to the present, but only one volume was ever published.
+Ritter worked as a professor at Heidelberg University (1918–1923), the University of Hamburg (1923–1925), and the University of Freiburg (1925–1956).
+During his time at Heidelberg University, he began an official history of the university from the Middle Ages to the present, but only one volume was ever published.